-The Islamic International Rating Agency (IIRA), a well-known Bahrain based rating agency, has affirmed an international scale investment grade credit rating of BBB- (long term)/A3 (short term) and a national scale rating of BBB+ (long term)/ A3 (short term) to the Bank.
+The Islamic International Rating Agency (IIRA), a well-known Bahrain-based rating agency, has maintained an international scale investment grade credit rating of BBB- (long term)/A3 (short term) and a national scale rating of BBB+ (long term)/A3(short term) to the Bank.

-At the same time, Al Baraka Bank Pakistan Limited has sustained local currency longterm and short-term rating entity A, and A1, respectively, as assigned by Pakistan Credit Rating Agency (PACRA).
-While the JCRvis assigned short term/ long term credit rating A+/A-1 to ABPL.
+At the same time, Al Baraka Bank Pakistan Limited has sustained local currency long-term and short-term rating entity A, and A1, respectively, as assigned by Pakistan Credit Rating Agency (PACRA).
+While the JCRvis reaffirmed short term/ long term credit rating A+/A-1 to ABPL.

-These ratings denote a lower expectation of credit risk emanating from strong capacity for timely payments of financial commitments and presence of strong compliance and governance environment.
+Such ratings reflects the strong capacity of the Bank to meet its financial obligations/ commitments and presence of compliance and governance environment.